-Jennifer Moss is a Portland, Oregon based National Trainer/Consultant for the Nurturing Parenting Programs Curriculum and for parenting assessments.
-Jennifer recently left Hawaii after serving as the island coordinator for all of Maui County’s Nurturing Parenting Programs in the last seven years.
+Jennifer Moss is a Portland, Oregon based Nationally Recognized Nationally Recognized Nurturing Parenting® Program Trainer/Consultant.
+Jennifer left Hawaii after serving as the island coordinator for all of Maui County’s Nurturing Parenting Programs in the last seven years.
 Although Jennifer works primarily in private practice now, she was the Co-Founder of the Family Nurturing Center of Maui.

 Lastly but most importantly, Jennifer is the single mother of two children.
 With humor inconsistent grace, and knowledge, she relies on her own experiences of nurturing parenting and in her own words, is "continuously creating the parenting survival tool kit".